 - 4.21.
 The places in which we live and work affect our health and well-being.
 Adopting healthy placemaking principles which prioritise our long-term health is an essential part of good urban design. - 4.22.
 As set out in the NDG, well-designed places include well-located public spaces that support a wide variety of activities and encourage social interaction, to promote health, well-being, social and civic inclusion.
 Well-designed homes and buildings are functional, accessible and sustainable.
 They provide good quality internal environments and external spaces that support the health and well-being of their users. - 4.23.
 New development can help to provide strong, vibrant, sustainable communities by creating healthy environments which support both physical and mental health.
 In particular, the link between healthy homes and access to green open space and mental well-being is well documented. - 4.24.
-The Council will promote healthy living by ensuring that new development seeks to maximise opportunities to support and enhance health and well-being, encouraging physical activity, providing accessible and adaptable homes, ensuring social inclusion and access to open space particularly in areas of deficiency, and optimising health benefits throughout each stage of the design process. - 4.25.
+The Council will promote healthy living by ensuring that new development seeks to maximise opportunities to support and enhance health and well-being, encouraging physical activity, providing accessible and adaptable homes, ensuring social inclusion and access to open space particularly in areas of deficiency, and optimising health benefits throughout each stage of the design process.
+New development can also help to combat loneliness, for example through design which delivers community infrastructure and which fosters social interaction20. - 4.25.
 Objective GG3 of the London Plan advocates use of Health Impact Assessments, which are used as a systematic framework to identify the potential impacts of a development proposal, policy or plan on the health and wellbeing of the population, and to highlight any health inequalities that may arise.
 Health Impact Assessments should be undertaken as early as possible in the design process to identify opportunities for maximising potential health gains, minimising harm, and addressing health inequalities.